KantoWatanabe/CoreLibrary/README.md

-# CoreLibrary
+# KoreLibrary
-CoreLibrary is a simple and minimal library.
+KoreLibrary is a simple and minimal library.